 #3.
 Best of breed

 The third type of solution available is also the latest way of purchasing software — headless commerce suites.
 Here, the commerce part of the e-commerce solution has been separated from the front-end.
-The headless commerce sits as an intermediary between ERP and the frontend.
+Headless commerce sits as an intermediary between ERP and the frontend.
 Such a solution often contains basic PIM, CMS, and OMS solutions, but their main selling point here is that these products can also be linked to any other type of service.
 This means that you, as a customer, can choose any best-of-breed solution that is currently the most relevant, and later change to another one when the market or the customer needs are changing.

-Important tip: The typical purchasers of a headless commerce system are companies that already have great knowledge and experience with e-commerce, and who have outgrown their existing solutions.
+The typical purchasers of a headless commerce system are companies that already have great knowledge and experience with e-commerce, and who have outgrown their existing solutions.
 They perceive their company’s digital assets as their main competitive advantage and know that this is what will make them winners (or losers) in the future.

 Best-of-breed is really best